telle1/BFFs/README.md

 BFFs is a full-stack single-page web application designed to test how well your friends know you.
 Users enter their name and then create a quiz.
 You can select from pre-made questions or make your own custom question/answer choices.
-You can also change the background color of the card. <br/>
+You can also change the background color of the card.
+Once you are done customizing your quiz, a link and pin will be generated.
+(save this info, you'll need it to view the quizzes results!).
+Send your friends the link and test who knows you best. <br/>

 ## Techstack
 **Frontend:** React, Javascript, HTML/CSS, Bootstrap <br/>